dylanzlee/lifelog-app/README.md

-# lifelog-app
+# Lifelog App

-instructions after cloning:

-1. yarn install
-2. yarn global add expo-cli
-3. Create new firebase project as a web app
+Create logs for any activity you wish to track in your daily life.
+Add/Update entries in your logs and see trends over time and summaries for each log.

+## Technologies
+Project is created with:

+- Expo
+- React Native
+- Firebase (Authentication and Firestore)
+- Javascript

+## Setup
+To run this project, install it locally using yarn:

+`yarn install`

+Run `yarn global add expo-cli` to install Expo CLI

+Create a new web app in your firebase project.
+Then, enable email/password authentication and create firestore database for your app.

-4. Replace config body in firebase file with your own configs
+Replace the config in `firebase.js` with your own firebase config.

-5. Enable email/password authentication for your firebase project
-6. Create firestore database for your firebase project
+## Instructions to run Expo app (iOS Device)
+1. Install the Expo client app from the App Store.
+2. Run `expo start` in your terminal
+3. Open Mobile Safari on your iPhone.
+Type the URL shown either in your Terminal or in Expo Dev Tools.
+You will be prompted to launch the App in the Expo Client App, select "Yes".